Policy of Academic Honesty

 - If you have any questions about proper ways of documenting sources in footnotes or bibliography, consult the department in which the course is taught.
 Departmental assistants, the Learning Resource Center and the Writing Center are prepared to assist students in proper documentation forms.

 - If you quote directly, even if you use no more than a word or phrase, you must place quotation marks around the quoted material.

 Cheating covers a wide range of academically dishonest behaviors.
 It includes, but is not limited to, turning in someone else’s work as your own, giving another student your work to pass off as his/her own, copying another student’s answers in an exam setting, distributing material unauthorized by the course instructor about any exam or assignment, fabricating or falsifying information in order to complete an academic exercise or laboratory experiment.

 Unethical computer use includes use of computer software (programs, documentation, data bases) in violation of copyright law.
 It also includes unauthorized use of computer software or hardware, such as use for private business, breaking access codes, and pranks resulting in damage to software or hardware, breach of privacy or confidentiality, or violation of copyrights.

 Facilitating Academic Dishonesty

-Appeals: An allegation of cheating or an imposed sanction may be appealed to the Vice President for Academic Affairs, who will then constitute a special evaluation committee using the same procedures identified for grade challenges.
-Such a committee will be composed of three faculty: one appointed by the Dean of the School/College, one appointed by the Chairperson of the Faculty Affairs and Development Committee, and the third appointed by the Dean of Student Life.
-The committee will choose its own chairperson.
+Appeals.
+An allegation of cheating or an imposed sanction may be appealed to the Vice President for Academic Affairs, who will then constitute a special evaluation committee using the same procedures identified for grade challenges.
+Such a committee will be composed of three faculty: one appointed by the dean of the school/college, one appointed by the chair of the Faculty Affairs and Development Committee, and the third appointed by the Dean of Student Affairs.
+The committee will choose its own chair.
 The committee will solicit written statements from all concerned parties and evaluate all available evidence.
 The committee will report its recommendation to the Vice President for Academic Affairs whose decision is final.